zk90/jekyll-1/lessons/mac-installation.md

 you how to do this in Python and HTML.

-Python is a good programming language for beginners because it is very high-level.
+Python is a good programming language for beginners because it is very *high-level*.
 It is possible, in other words, to write short programs that accomplish a lot.
 The shorter the program, the more likely it is for the whole thing to fit on one screen, and the easier it is to keep track of all of it in your mind.

-The languages that we will be using are all interpreted.
-This means that there is a special computer program (known as an interpreter) that knows how to follow instructions written in that language.
-One way to use the interpreter is to store all of your instructions in a file, and then run the interpreter on the file.
-A file that contains programming language instructions is known as a program.
+The languages that we will be using are all *interpreted*.
+This means that there is a special computer program (known as an *interpreter*) that knows how to follow instructions written in that language.
+One way to use the interpreter is to store all of your instructions in a *file*, and then run the interpreter on the file.
+A file that contains programming language instructions is known as a *program*.
 The interpreter will execute each of the instructions that you gave it in your program and then stop.
 Let’s try this.

 In your text editor, create a new file, enter the following two-line program and save it to your `programming-historian` directory as